easydataservices/db2-auth/docs/DESIGN_ATTRIBUTES.md

 * ADMIN: Routines for housekeeping.

 ## Module ATTRIBUTES
 Module ATTRIBUTES contains routines for saving and retrieving session attributes.
-The attributes are stored in table SESATT (described above).
+The attributes are stored in table SESSION_ATTRIBUTE (described above).

 Module routines use array type SESSION_ATTRIBUTE_ARRAY for passing attributes.
 The definition of this type is: